ammapp2021/api-gateway-dynamic-routing/README.md

-Use MySQL "Command Line Clinet"
+Use MySQL "Command Line Client"